M-Murdock/CS239_Final/README.md

 - run the file socket_agent_pathplanner.py
 - tell the agent its agent number in the interactive terminal prompt

+The files that are changed from the original propershopper are:
+- socket_agent_pathplanner.py
+- preliminary_path.py
+- followplan.py
+- navigation_utils.py

 Known Bugs:
 - If the agent has more than 6 items to get, it will crash trying to get a cart, as the "INTERACT" command can not retrieve the cart for some reason.
 The agent will shop successfully with a basket.